Spanking Is Physical Abuse, Study Shows

 That prompted an important question: If the effects of spanking were essentially indistinguishable from the effect of ACEs like abuse and neglect, then shouldn’t spanking be considered an adverse childhood event?
 It would seem logical, but the change would likely require a shift in the legal definition of abuse.

 Currently, the majority of state laws draw a line between spanking and physical abuse at the point a blow leaves a mark on a child’s body.
 If physical discipline does not leave welts, bruises, or contusions, then it is not considered abuse.
-But while a child’s body can reveal acts of violence, it’s harder to see the very real and serious effects on a child’s mind.
+But although a child’s body can reveal acts of violence, it’s harder to see the very real and serious effects on a child’s mind.
+New research shows, for example, that corporal punishment such as spanking may actually affect brain activity and development in kids in a way that makes them hypersensitive to making errors themselves and less responsive to positive events and rewards.

 “As adults, we understand a little more clearly what is and what isn’t abuse in this country because we have legal definitions.
 But to kids we, can’t explain that spanking is not hitting in a legal sense.
 So what kids are perceiving may be different,” says Ma.
 “If kids are hit, they are hit.
 Being exposed to violence is what is harming kids.”